 We found 3 orthopedic surgeons who accept Humana Basic 6850/HMO Premier near San Diego, CA.

-Dr. El Ahmed is a physician who specializes in orthopedics/orthopedic surgery.
+Dr. El Ahmed's specialty is orthopedics/orthopedic surgery.
 Dr. Ahmed studied medicine at the University of Missouri-Kansas City School of Medicine.
-She accepts Anthem, Blue Cross/Blue Shield, and Blue Cross Blue Shield Bronze, as well as other insurance carriers.
-She has received professional recognition including the following: Texas Rising Stars.
-Dr. Ahmed is professionally affiliated with UCSD Medical Center - Hillcrest.
+She is in-network for Anthem, Blue Cross/Blue Shield, and Blue Cross Blue Shield Bronze, in addition to other insurance carriers.
+She has received the following distinction: Texas Rising Stars.
+She is affiliated with UCSD Medical Center - Hillcrest.